Adopt An Indian Desi Dog AAIDD

 AAIDD works with two wonderful veterinarians in Delhi, India to help them find homes for some of the puppies that they rescue off the street.
 The Choudhary's do free spay/neuters each month of street dogs; provide food and free veterinary care to desi dogs adopted by the poor, and attempt to find homes in Delhi for as many desi dogs as they can.

-AAIDD started in 2009 to help the Choudhary's find homes for some of the pups that they rescue and treat.
+AAIDD started in 2009 to help find homes for some of the pups that the Choudhary vets rescue and treat.
 AAIDD placed 15 pups in wonderful loving homes in its first year and 50 dogs in homes in 2010.
 Owners have fallen head over heels in love with their street puppies and are in awe of how intelligent and loving a companion dog they have rescued.
-It is a dream to find homes for 100 street puppies in 2011.
-012 saw close to 50 adoptions.
+100 street puppies found homes in 2011.
+2012 saw close to 50 adoptions.
 With the increasing publicity and understanding that desi street dogs are wonderful beings to adopt, more and more residents of India and travellers are adopting Desi's.
 The Drs.
 Choudhary state that they have sent over 1000 desi's worldwide to almost every country in the world.

 AAIDD founder Barbara fell in love with her first street puppy rescue in 2003 when she scooped 6 week old Francis as he was being dropped over a cliff by a group of children who had been abusing him.
 In 2006 she returned from another trip to India with 5 rescue pups gathered from the street and garbage dump.
 As they grew into the most loving, gorgeous, and intelligent dogs her passion over her border collies switched to these even smarter - and definitely calmer - dogs.

 Returning to India in the summer of 2009 she responded to veterinarians Dr. & Dr. Mrs. Choudhary's request to find a home in Canada for 'two' street puppies.
 When she went to visit these two pups, she found 12 at the rescue shelter and promised to find homes for all these pups and dogs in Canada.
 As people in Delhi are hearing about the rescue work, more international and local families are offering to foster puppies for the vets and more international families and travellers are chosing to take puppies and dogs back to their homes.
-The Choudhary's estimate to have sent over 1000 dogs and cats around the world to new lives since the start of AAIDD in September 2009.
+The Choudhary's estimate to have sent over 1000s dogs and cats around the world to new lives since the start of AAIDD in September 2009.
+They are now also connected with shelters in Amsterdam, New Jersey, and Chicago that find homes for Desi dogs.

 Delhi has very few animal shelters and the existing ones offer a sad life for its dogs.
 Dogs are rarely adopted out of a shelter and there are many dog fights and disease in the shelters.
 Dogs that go into a shelter are going into a compound "doggy prison" for as long as they survive.
 AAIDDs airlifts of desi pups and dogs is an alternative to fundraising for a rescue shelter in Delhi.
 By airlifting a pup or dog out of Delhi to a new home, the adopting family is in effect helping to fund 1/100th of the cost of running a shelter in Delhi.
 Not only is the cost of the airlifts less expensive than funding a shelter in Delhi (land, building, administration, staffing, food, veterinary costs) the quality of life for a pup in its overseas home is that of love and health and excitement rather than the sad life of a dog that must survive a doggy 'prison' compound with no hope of adoption.